thien-vu/quartz/content/_index.md

 # 🌱 Thien Vu's Garden
 210903 Fri

-This is my simple [[digital garden]].
+This is my simple [digital garden](digital%20garden.md).
 The ideas here are half-formed and scattered.
 They are not meant to be my definitive opinions.
 But some documented conversations with myself.

 ## Why public?
  Aren't notes private?
 They are, in the sense that these notes meant solely *for* **me**.
 I try not to concern myself with whether you will understand these notes (except this page, where I try to address confused wanderers).